Yokeshthirumoorthi/rusher/README.md

 1. Yokesh Thirumoorthi - initial author - yokeshthirumoorthi@gmail.com

+## Sending Feedback

+We are always open to [your feedback](https://github.com/Yokeshthirumoorthi/rusher/issues).

 #### Credits
 This application uses Open Source components.
 You can find the source code of their open source projects along with license information below.
 I acknowledge and am grateful to these developers for their contributions to open source.